JohnBashombe/JohnBashombe/README.md

 ## 🛠️ My Skills

 🚀 I have extensive experience in <b>TypeScript, JavaScript Java and PHP</b>, to name a few.
-I am also trained in <b>Solutions Architecture, Data Science and Agile methodologies</b>.
+I am also trained in <b>Solutions Architecture, Data Science, and Agile methodologies</b>.
 I usually work on a variety of projects and cover all domains.
-On one hand you will have web-based apps, on the other hand perhaps you need to write logic for your application or connect a third party service to it.
+On one hand, you will have web-based apps, on the other hand perhaps you need to write the logic for your application or connect a third-party service to it.
 I will be doing all the programming related to the project.
-It could be anything from Blogging, creating back-end example website, Admin dashboard and other tweaks to make the project work out properly.
+It could be anything from Blogging, creating a back-end example website, Admin dashboard, and other tweaks to make the project work out properly.

 These are the tools I normally use while working on a particular product.